LifestyleVancouver, BC

 The Honest Take

-• Con: Extremely high cost of living, particularly in housing.
+• High cost of living, particularly in housing.

-• Con: Rainy weather can be a downside for those who prefer sunnier climates.
+• Rainy weather can be a downer for some.

 living in VancouverVancouver cost of livingmoving to VancouverVancouver neighborhoodsVancouver real estate 2026is Vancouver a good place to liveVancouver pros and cons